What is the Highway Trust Fund, and how is it financed?

 Trust Fund Balances

-Options for Financing Federal Spending on Highways and Mass Transit
+Financing Federal Spending on Highways and Mass Transit

 Drivers likely would respond to an increase in motor fuels taxes by driving less, which would reduce pollution and lessen the need for highway construction and maintenance.
 But drivers may also respond by driving more fuel-efficient vehicles, which would weaken the incentive to reduce miles driven.